nautobot/nautobot/nautobot/docs/user-guides/getting-started/ipam.md

 ![](../images/getting-started-nautobot-ui/30-add-prefix.png)

-## Verify a Prefix in an Aggregate
+## Verifying a Prefix in an Aggregate

 To view the Prefixes in an Aggregate: